 My dad taught me to be a meat hunter.
 He was an expert-and very successful-hunter.
 And he took great pride in caring for the meat from the second the animal went down to the last perfectly prepared bite on our plates.
 That's why I like wild game so much-because my dad cooked it so well.

 He taught me about what makes a good venison steak, and I want to pass that on to you.
 Keep in mind that all the following "suggestions" are pretty hard to just go out and do-even for the best hunters.
 But, they are goals to strive for.

 Also keep in mind that all the following tactics are attainable.
-It all could happen for you if you decide the flavor of the meat is the most important aspect of hunting.
+It all could happen for you if you decide that maintaining the high quality of the meat is the most important aspect of hunting.

 Perfectly prepared venison starts with the hunt itself, obviously.